clemcer/loggifly/README.md

 </details>

-## 📝 Customise and filter notification using Templates
+## 📝 Customize and filter notification using Templates

 For users who want more control over the appearance of their notifications, you can configure templates and filter log messages to display only the relevant parts.<br>
 Filtering is most straightforward with logs in JSON Format, but plain text logs can also be parsed by using named groups in the regex pattern.<br>